In This Guide

 But enough with the paid services – let’s get back to our favorite FREE tools that will help track your ancestors.

-1. Google – with more than 30 trillion pages included in Google’s index of the web, they are and always will be our number one tool for research.
+With more than 30 trillion pages included in Google’s index of the web, they are and always will be our number one tool for research.
 However, with so many pages, it can be hard to find exactly what we are looking for.

 Google offers an indispensable assortment of tools helping people filter and find web pages, historical newspapers and books, photographs, detailed maps, satellite imagery, and videos.
 It even gives us the ability to take a virtual tour of the streets our ancestors walked many years ago.